FranciscoOnt/checkout-sdk-js/docs/interfaces/shippinginitializeoptions.md

 The options that are required to initialize the shipping step of checkout when using Amazon Pay.

-The options that are required to initialize the shipping step of checkout when using Amazon Pay.

 ___

 ### `Optional` amazonpay